celine-14/second-portfolio/README.md

   - Answer Area
     - Four options will be displayed and user is required to choose an option.
-    - The user will submit their answers upon clicking on the buttons.
+    - The user will submit their answers by clicking on the buttons.
     - A pop up will appear to inform the user if their selected option is correct or incorrect.
     ![Answers](https://github.com/celine-14/second-portfolio/blob/main/docs/screenshots/quiz_answer_options.png?raw=true)